 Individual Employment Plan

 Development of an IEP must include one-on-one interaction and collaboration with the claimant.
 Workforce Solutions Office staff and the claimant may develop an IEP in person or remotely.
+Although an IEP may be developed remotely, it is highly recommended that the claimant and a Workforce Solutions Office staff member develop the plan in person.

 An IEP constitutes a complete plan of action for the claimant to determine the next steps in finding employment or training.
 An IEP must include the following:

+A specific employment goal

+A strategy to address barriers to employment

+A detailed, step-by-step description of activities that the participant will perform and/or participate in, including training

+Time frames for the start and completion of each activity

-pecific dates on which Workforce Solutions Office staff will follow up with participants to evaluate each activity, provide additional assistance, and make any necessary adjustmentsDocumentation of barriers that may affect the claimant’s ability to find suitable work
+Specific dates on which Workforce Solutions Office staff will follow up with participants to evaluate each activity, provide additional assistance, and make any necessary adjustments

-Detailed descriptions of step-by-step activities that the claimant will perform or participate in, particularly those intended to lessen the effect of factors that might negatively affect a return to work

-Timelines to start and complete each activity

-TheAn IEP must also describe steps for the claimant to take after leaving the Workforce Solutions Office.
+An IEP must also describe steps for the claimant to take after leaving the Workforce Solutions Office.
 Coenrollment in the WIOA program, which allows Boards to leverage support services in a way that increases positive employment outcomes, is highly encouraged.
 Expedited eligibility for the WIOA dislocated worker program is available for RESEA claimants.
 Eligibility can be verified with a copy of the RESEA orientation letter dated within 10 weeks of issuance.
 Workforce Solutions Office staff must ensure that an IEP is customized to the claimant’s needs and provides information on:

 accessing Workforce Solutions Office services;